Application of Sharia by country: Saudi Arabia

-Saudi law is based entirely on sharia.
-No codified personal status law exists, which means that judges in courts rule based on their own interpretations of sharia.
+Saudi law is based entirely on Sharia.
+No codified personal status law exists, which means that judges in courts rule based on their own interpretations of Sharia.
 See Legal system of Saudi Arabia.
-However as of 2021, Saudi Arabia has implemented codified personal status laws, including the Personal Status Law, the Civil Transactions Law, the Penal Code for Discretionary Sanctions, and the Law of Evidence implemented by reformist crown prince Mohammed Bin Salman.
+Following the disappearance and assassination of Jamal Khashoggi in 2018, the Saudi regime was subject to accusations of corruption and misrepresentation of Islam.
+As of 2021, Saudi Arabia has implemented codified personal status laws, including the Personal Status Law, the Civil Transactions Law, the Penal Code for Discretionary Sanctions, and the Law of Evidence implemented by reformist crown prince Mohammed Bin Salman.

 Singapore

 Sharia courts may hear and determine actions in which all parties are Muslims or in which parties involved were married under Muslim law.
 Court has jurisdiction over cases related to marriage, divorce, betrothal, nullity of marriage, judicial separation, division of property on divorce, payment of dowry, maintenance, and muta.

 Sri Lanka

 Private matters of Muslims are governed by Muslim Law, including marriage, divorce custody and maintenance.
 Muslim law principles have been codified in the Act No. 13 of 1951 Marriage and Divorce (Muslim) Act; Act No. 10 of 1931 Muslim Intestate Succession Ordinance and Act No. 51 of 1956 Muslim Mosques and Charitable Trusts or Wakfs Act.